KorynLA/summedAndPrime/README.md

 # To Add
 - Integration testing to determine if the correct values are being printed to the screen.
 # Assumptions Made
-- ALL values that digit values are prime should be printed to the screen, even when they have already been printed.
+- ALL summed digit values that are prime should be printed to the screen, even when they have already been printed.